Nimesh Patel

-Nimesh Patel (born 1986) is an American comedian and television writer.
+Nimesh S. Patel (born 1986) is an American comedian and television writer.
 In 2017, he became the first Indian American writer on Saturday Night Live.

-Early and personal life
+Early life

 Nimesh Patel was born in Parsippany-Troy Hills Township in the Morris County of New Jersey in 1986 into an immigrant Indian Gujarati Hindu family.
-His parents immigrated to the United States from India in the 1970s, his father first came to Newark, New Jersey as a 17 year old, worked as a cashier at a Macy's, then eventually opened a liquor store in a troubled neighborhood with heavy African-American organized crime and gang culture in Irvington, Essex County, often being robbed and also shot at.
+His parents immigrated to the United States from India in the 1970s.
+His father first came to Newark, New Jersey as a 17 year old and worked as a cashier at a Macy's.
+He eventually opened a liquor store in a troubled neighborhood with heavy African-American organized crime and gang culture in Irvington, Essex County, often being robbed and also shot at.

-Patel moved to New York City, for attending New York University where he started out as a pre-med student and has lived in the city ever since.
-He graduated from the New York University's Stern School of Business with a degree in Finance in 2008.
+Patel graduated from Parsippany Hills High School in 2004 and moved to New York City to attend New York University, initially as a pre-med student.
+He has lived in the city ever since.
+He graduated with a degree in finance in 2008.

-Patel is a Hindu and still identifies as one, although he isn't practicing.

-Patel criticized the Partition of India on one of his shows, part of his "Come see me on tour!" and dunked on a British Indian woman in the audience defending British Colonialism and tyranny in India, eventually calling out the stolen Indian Kohinoor diamond by the British Royalty and calling the woman a self-loather.